Kamil Pooran

-Kamil Pooran (no relation to Nicholas Pooran) (born 13 June 1996) is a Trinidadian cricketer who currently plays for the Combined Campuses and Colleges cricket team as a top order batsman.
+Kamil Pooran (born 13 June 1996) is a Trinidadian cricketer who currently plays for the Combined Campuses and Colleges cricket team as a top order batsman.
 In March 2023, he made his first-class debut playing for Trinidad and Tobago against Jamaica in the 2022–23 West Indies Championship.
 In October 2024, he made his List A debut playing for the Combined Campuses and Colleges against Trinidad and Tobago in the 2024–25 Super50 Cup.